-The following chart shows the number of all LAPs initiated each month, victims that screened in high danger based on the LAP assessment, and those that screened in high danger based on officer belief.
-Victims screened in high danger based on an officer's belief happened relatively infrequently, while the number of LAPs initiated and the high-danger LAP screens trend very similarly over the 48-month period.
+The following charts shows the number of and averages of all LAPs initiated each month, victims that screened in high danger based on the LAP assessment, and those that screened in high danger based on officer belief.
+Victims screened in high danger based on an officer's belief happens relatively infrequently, while the number of LAPs initiated and the high-danger LAP screens trend similarly over the 60-month period.